evkx/evkx.github.io/content/models/volkswagen/id.5/ID.5_GTX_4MOTION_GEN1/_index.md

 The Volkswagen ID.5 GTX 4MOTION (GEN1), with dimensions of 4599 mm in length, 1852 mm in width, and 1615 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
 The Volkswagen ID.5 GTX 4MOTION (GEN1) is available in a total of 5 paint colors, including both solid and metallic options.

-You can select from multiple wheel options in different sizes on the Volkswagen ID.5 GTX 4MOTION (GEN1), allowing you to customize your vehicle to suit your style and driving preferences.
+The Volkswagen ID.5 GTX 4MOTION (GEN1) offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 235/50 tires on 20" rims front and 255/45 tires on 20" rims rear
 - 235/45 tires on 21" rims front and 255/40 tires on 21" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).